 The PURGE directive can be used to control the symbol information placed in the object module by the assembler when the DEBUG control is specified.
-(See the Operating Instructions for a description of the DEBUG control.
+(See the ASM86 macro assembler manual for a description of the DEBUG control.
 If you do not wish to have information placed in the object module for certain symbols, you can purge those symbols at the end of the program just before the END statement.